ceekeh/Linkedin-Devops/README.md

 A static inventory file is a plain text file containing a list of managed hosts (just like the hostfile list we configured) or remote nodes whose numbers and IP addresses remain fairly constant.
+Dynamic inventory:
 On the other hand, a dynamic host file keeps changing as you add new hosts or decommission old ones.
 ******eg(if i go into aws and create more ec2 instance, my static file will nt change bc i hv to configure it, but if i had a dynamic inventory and i created 5more instances then my inventory will change bc the pluggin will find and additioanl instances) The IP addresses of hosts are also dynamic as you stop and start new host systems. (so bc of that, that is dynamic,so you wnat an inventory that when the system changes it will also chnage so that it gets the right ip)

+  CONFIGURE DYNAMIC INVENTORY FOR AWS UISNG A SCRIPT
+  1) Script

+Search for the ec2.py script.                    ***** we hv a python script , but to use it u need to install  boto/boto3 -SDK

+Install boto /boto3 -SDK

+You can use this script in one of two ways.

+a) Ansible’s -i command-line option and specify the path to the script after marking it executable
+ $ ansible -i ec2.py -u ubuntu us-east-a -m ping

+b) The second option is to copy the script to /etc/ansible/hosts and chmod +x it.
+You must also copy the ec2.ini file to /etc/ansible/ec2.ini.
+Then you can run ansible as you would normally. (ie, instead of the host file list we configure, we copy this and paste it in there, so the script now becomes you hostfile then mk sure the script is executable chmod +x then copy the ec2.ini file to /etc/ansible/ec2.ini dir , then run ansible as normal)

+2)   CONFIGURE DYNAMIC INVENTORY UISNG AWS INVENTORY PLUGGIN Requirements
+Install python3-boto3

+then configure the  (aws_ec2.yaml) INVENTORY PLUGGIN  & the ANSIBLE.cfg

+   CREATE IAM ROLE TO MAKE API CALLS TO THE SERVERS you can attach a role to your server, a role that will mk api calls to your servers now in aws , he wants to attach a role to the ansible server he needs to give the instance permission so click actions, security then modify role.

+ANSIBLE VAULT
+but ill send you a video on ansible vault , abt 10minutes abt ansible vault its just commands in which you run ill send you a short video on hw to use ansible vault we jsut use ansible vault in terms of encrypting our  playbks or encrypintg our PW, sorry Its just smt that we need to knw abt how do we encrypt our playbk, we can use ansible vault to do that

+PROJECT/CUSTOM AMI
+########### so for yoU guys what ill like you to do for your project is
+use this inventory but create a custom AMi what i mean is go tru the process to mk passwordless authentication just with one server now once you hv that one server that ansible is able to connect to, u hv used a custom iventory then u are goin to copy that AMi or rather you are goin to create an ami frm that instance